 To play a single track you can just double left-click on it.

-By default, Windows Media Player will scan your Music folder, Video folder and Pictures folder.
-If WMP doesn’t show all your music collection, it’s most likely that you have it stored in another folder.
+This is one of the biggest issues that users run into on modern computers, music files not appearing in the WMP library.
+By default, Windows Media Player will only scan your Music folder, Video folder and Pictures folder looking for audio and video files.
+If it doesn’t show your entire music collection, it’s most likely that you have it stored in another folder.

-How To Include A Folder In Music Library.
+How To Include A Folder In Your Music Library

 The Music Library Locations window will open.
 Click the Add button.

-An explorer window will open allowing you to select which other folder to include in the library.
+An explorer window will open allowing you to navigate to folder that should be included in the library.
 Select the folder you want to include and then click the INCLUDE FOLDER button.

 After clicking the Include Folder button, you’ll be returned to the “Change how this library gathers its contents” page.